LightningCreations/Governance/admin/rules-of-order.md

 * Removal of any admin from LC for serious breach of rules or ethics, except that the Admin who is the subject of the action is considered to have abstained in all circumstances.
 * Amendments to these governance rules

-With the exception of Termination of a project, or Alteration of the Project Structure, the admins may presume that a private vote is in the interests of Lightning Creations.
+With the exception of Termination of a project, or Alteration of the Project Structure, the admins may presume that a privately visible vote is in the interests of Lightning Creations.

 ### Actions Requiring Referendum Votes